w0lek/IPAClient/README.md

 ### Running the Application

-After building, you can run the application with:
+1. After building, you can run the application with:

 ```sh
 ./IPAClient
 ```

+2. In App window, press [Configuration] and setup valid vpr binary file path